vatnz-dev/sops/docs/aerodromes/Class-D/NZTG/index.md

 !!! info
     When grass 04/22 is in use, aircraft using Taxiway W should hold short at W2 to prevent an incursion.

+## Procedure Assignment

+vatSys and ES will usually assign the most suitable departure for that aircraft's flight plan, although is is important to check these before verbally issuing the clearance.

+### Approaches

+#### Runway 25

+All arrivals terminate at `RUSTA` or `MORTA`, which are the IAF for the RNAV approach.

+If aircraft are visual they can report "Callsign, IAF, inbound, visual RNAV 07".
+It is then up to the Controllers discretion whether the aircraft is cleared visual or not.

+### Missed Approach

+In the event of a missed approach, aicraft should be instructed to carry out the published missed approach procedure.
+This will have the aircraft climbing to 2000 feet, turning left direct to `LETGU`, before holding at `RUSTA` 5000 feet or above.
+Aircrft can then be re-cleared for the RNAV approach, or cleared a visual approach, should the conditions be suitable.

+#### Runway 07

+### Approaches

+All arrivals terminate at `UBSET ` or `TODAN`, which are the IAF for the RNAV approach.

+If aircraft are visual they can report "Callsign, IAF, inbound, visual RNAV 25".
+It is then up to the Controllers discretion whether the aircraft is cleared visual or not.

+### Missed Approach

+In the event of a missed approach, aicraft should be instructed to carry out the published missed approach procedure.
+This will have the aircraft climbing to 2000 feet, turning right direct to `LETGU`, before holding at `UBSET` at 4000 feet or above.
+Aircrft can then be re-cleared for the RNAV approach, or cleared a visual approach, should the conditions be suitable.

 ## General Rules of Thumb